wwwebman/front-end-interview-questions/readme.md

 ## Funny Questions
 1. Do you like parties?
-2. Do you know that we have a dress code? (as joke)
+2. Do you know that we have a dress code? (asked as a joke)